 The more expensive camera costs $900, and when you add the $800 installation the total is $1700.
-Based on this scenario, the higher priced camera was actually $200 less expensive and provided much better video that allowed you to catch the criminal.
+Based on this scenario, the higher priced camera was actually $200 less expensive and provided a much better video that allowed you to catch the criminal.
 Since the less expensive camera is not as reliable, you may be looking at another failure in the near future.
 If this happens you have lost a lot more money in the deal.

-Examples IP Camera Manufacturers
+Examples of IP Camera Manufacturers

-In general the best IP cameras are made by the well-known manufacturers such as Sony and Samsung.
+In general, the best IP cameras are made by well-known manufacturers such as Sony and Samsung.
 There are also excellent megapixel IP cameras available from IQinvision.
-Less expensive cameras are available from some Chinese manufacturers such Hikvision.
+Less expensive cameras are available from some Chinese manufacturers such as Hikvision.
 Be careful that the camera you select is compatible with the video storage system.
-Some inexpensive cameras are not supported by the popular video management software (VMS), so should be avoided.
+Some inexpensive cameras are not supported by the popular video management software (VMS), so it should be avoided.
 You certainly can contact us for advice is selecting the total IP camera system.
 We will make sure that everything you get is compatible and does exactly what you expect.

 The IP Camera is part of a Complete Surveillance and Security System

-Compatibility with VMS and NVR systems, brings up the last thing to consider.
+Compatibility with VMS and NVR systems brings up the last thing to consider.
 The IP camera is really part of a complete IP surveillance system.
 It not only includes the cameras but also the lens, enclosures, network system, and video recording system or NVR.
 It is important to make sure that all parts of the IP camera system are compatible.
 If you purchase a camera before considering the rest of the system, it could be an expensive mistake.
 Using a camera from one of the major manufacturers will assure better compatibility.

-In summary, if you want a camera system that meets your expectations and is reliable you need to pay more for the camera, but in the end you will save money.
+In summary, if you want a camera system that meets your expectations and is reliable you need to pay more for the camera, but in the end, you will save money.
 By the way, does anyone want to buy a watch?